Announcement:3 April 2016

 On October 1, 2020, an official exterior rendering of the Harare Zimbabwe Temple was released to the public, featuring a 17,250-square-foot temple with a spire rising over the main entrance.
 Church facilities will stand on either side of the temple.

 The Harare Zimbabwe Temple will be constructed next to the stake center for the Harare Zimbabwe Stake on Enterprise Road in the Highlands neighborhood of Harare.
 President Russell M. Nelson toured the site while visiting Harare on April 17, 2018, as part of his world ministry.

 In April 2016, at the Sunday morning session of the 186th Annual General Conference, President Thomas S. Monson announced the construction of the first temple in Zimbabwe in the capital city of Harare, much to the rejoicing of the Zimbabwean Saints who had prayed and prepared for this day for many years.

 Church membership is growing steadily in Zimbabwe where there are 26,000 members organized into six stakes and two districts—three of those six stakes being headquartered in Harare.
 Prior to the temple announcement, Zimbabwe was the country with the second highest number of Church members without a temple (Nicaragua having the highest).
 Members desiring to participate in temple worship currently drive 13 hours to reach the Johannesburg South Africa Temple.
 Other nearby African nations will also benefit from the temple including Zambia, Mozambique, Malawi, and the Democratic Republic of the Congo.

 The Harare Zimbabwe Temple will be the seventh temple built in Africa and the first built in Zimbabwe.

-- "Temple Groundbreakings Announced in Asia and Africa," The Church of Jesus Christ of Latter-day Saints News Release, 1 Oct.
+- "Groundbreaking Held for the Zimbabwe Harare Temple," The Church of Jesus Christ of Latter-day Saints News Release, 12 Dec.
 2020.